PatrickEOD/MilSimCreator/README.md

 ```
 - [x] Comment: ability to add comment to each tweet
 - [x] Comment: ability to delete comment only by author of the comment
+- [ ] Comment: ability to edit tweet only for tweet author

 **GamePlay**